-Despite the fact that 69% of the population in Guatemala is less than 30 years old, sexual education still hasn’t reached most public schools.
+Despite the fact that 69% of the population in Guatemala is less than 30 years old, sexual education still hasn’t reached most public schools, and 1 in 3 indigenous women have no access to health and family planning services.
+Contraceptive use is strikingly low (and even lower among indigenous women), family planning services are severely limited, and maternal mortality rates are high.
 There are several organizations focusing on sexual and reproductive health issues - but often with limited resources.
-1 in 3 indigenous women in Guatemala have no access to health and family planning services.
-In addition, 22% of women give birth before the age of 18 and only 14% of indigenous girls in rural areas complete primary school.

 In collaboration with WINGS, CAI has initiated a unique and strategic partnership to strengthen the sexual and reproductive health rights of women and girls in Guatemala’s Western Highlands regions by working with a cohort of organizations to increase their effectiveness in implementing sexual health and reproduction initiatives.

 - Build organizational and individual capacity to effectively engage target groups, shift attitudes and change behaviors to significantly strengthen the sexual and reproductive rights of women and girls in Guatemala’s Western Highlands.